allpassportstamps/allpassportstamps.github.io/_posts/2020-01-20-Mexico-Southern-Border.md

 ## Hostel World

 I stayed in a dorm and quickly made quite a few friends.
-There are quite a few personalities:
 * Australians - they are everywhere!
 * Digital nomad from Denver (little did I know that everyone would be working remotely very soon)
 * American who wanted to relocate for a year